inlineblock/astyle/README.md

-# styler
+# astyle
-CSS tool that creates atomic styles and works with inline too for SSR'ing emails
+CSS-in-JS tool that creates atomic styles and works with inline too for SSR'ing emails

 # to Install